 2.4 – Notes on the ratio of the kinematic chain

 The weak point of engines is the fragility of their electrical insulation.
 These materials, produced by organic chemistry, cannot withstand temperatures above 300 ° C. It is therefore necessary to limit heating and hence the joule effect produced by the flow of current in the windings.
-Most machines have torque that is proportional to the effective intensity value or its square, limiting heating therefore leads to limiting the maximum engine torque available.
+Most machines have torque that is proportional to the effective intensity value or its square; limiting heating therefore leads to limiting the maximum engine torque available.
 Thus, the cost of a motor is linked to its nominal torque.
 In addition, speeds can reach 1500, 3000, 6000 rpm, a speed which is generally too high.
 We must reduce it with a gearbox.

 1st action : reduce engine torque with a mechanical gearbox